ecordes-vt/docs/src/docs/developer/edge/engines.md

 Using Engine Toolkit in an Alpine-based image:  To use Engine Toolkit with an alpine image, make sure to include this in the Dockerfile:

 `RUN apk add --no-cache libc6-compat`

+2. It is important to specify `/opt/aiware/engine` as the toolkit-binary location.
+Doing so will ensure that the most up-to-date binary is automatically used.

 ## Controller / Engine Toolkit / Node Red engine relationship